What Are the Differences Between Rifles, Shotguns and Handguns?

 Also, in general, most handgun bullets are rounded, while most rifle rounds tend to taper to a point.

-Check the dedicated blog on the Most Common Ammunition Types for more information.
+*For more information, check our Ammo Blog Article on the Most Common Ammunition Types for more information.

 Lastly, many people probably think that rifle ammo is larger than handgun ammunition.